AIA Singapore ESG Integration Approach

 1.1 Board

 The AIA Singapore Board has the overall responsibility to establish and oversee an effective risk management framework, which includes appropriate governance arrangements, capabilities to understand, and to manage the risk profile.
-As this pertains to Environmental Risk, the AIA Singapore Board sets the risk strategy and provides oversight of Environmental Risk management, including setting the Risk Principle and Risk Tolerance, reviewing and challenging reports on Environmental Risk exposures.
+As this pertains to Environmental Risk, the AIA Singapore Board sets the risk strategy and provides oversight of Environmental Risk management and disclosure, including approving the environmental risk management framework and policies, setting the Risk Principle and Risk Tolerance, reviewing and challenging reports on Environmental Risk exposures.

 1.2 Board Risk Committee (BRC)

-The AIA Singapore BRC is tasked with supporting the AIA Singapore Board to discharge these responsibilities, in particular ensuring that material environmental risks are identified and mitigated to an acceptable level in line with the Risk Tolerance.
+The AIA Singapore BRC is tasked with supporting the AIA Singapore Board to discharge these responsibilities, in particular, ensuring that material Environmental Risks have been identified and mitigated to an acceptable level in line with the Risk Tolerance.

 1.3 Financial Risk Committee (FRC) and Operational Risk Committees (ORC)